culturecode/uber_select/README.md

 #### Attributes <a name="UberSearch attributes"></a>

-Attribtes on the outermost element can be specified by setting the `data-uber-attributes` attribute on the `<select>` element.
+Attributes on the outermost element can be specified by setting the `data-uber-attributes` attribute on the `<select>` element.
 Values should be passed as a JSON string of key/value pairs where the key is the attribute name and the value is the attribute value.

 #### Options